-The newest addition to the Monterey Institute’s Translation and Localization Management program, the Master of Arts in Portuguese Translation and Localization Management (MATLM) has a curriculum that has been exclusively developed for the lusophone markets of Brazil, Portugal and Africa.
+The new Master of Arts in Portuguese Translation and Localization Management (MATLM) has a curriculum that has been exclusively developed for the lusophone markets of Brazil, Portugal and Africa.
 With a distinctive focus on Brazil, the goal of the program is to prepare students who are interested in combining their passion and expertise in the Portuguese and English languages with project and localization management.

 Intensive mentoring is a natural component of our small program, made possible by the fact that the all programs at the Monterey Institute are composed of instructors who are active practitioners and bring a broad range of experience to their teaching.
 The instructors have worked as in-house and freelance translators and interpreters, in the localization industry, as project and terminology managers.
 As translators, the instructors have translated websites, contracts, corporate communications, reports and other documents.
 They have the experience and know-how to guide students in intelligent use of technology and computer-assisted translation tools (CAT) to optimize quality, while maximizing productivity and consistency.

 Lastly, we incorporate as much authentic practice as possible into coursework, so that students learn what to expect and how to behave and communicate with future clients.
 Portuguese translation assignments often simulate professional work performed by professors and sometimes consist of actual pro bono jobs for real clients.

 During their summer and winter breaks, students take advantage of many available internship programs.
 Here are just a few of the internships that students in the Portuguese TLM program have participated in recently: